By: Claire Cornish

 - Claire Cornish is a freelance writer, half marathon runner, and volunteer at Broward County Animal Care & Adoption.
 She is the proud mom of Callie the Labrador and a proud sister of Simon the Labrador mix.

-- News2019.10.31Meet Rafael: This Catahoula Hound From Broward County Animal Care Needs a Forever Home
+- News2020.05.07Ingrid with Broward County Animal Care is Looking for a Forever Home